40 eBay and second-hand buying tips

-Though under eBay's own Buyer Protection rules, buyers are eligible for a refund if the item's "not as described", ie, it doesn't match the seller's description.
+It's also worth noting that under eBay's Money Back Guarantee buyers are eligible for a refund if the item's not as described, ie, if it doesn't match the seller's description of it.

-Buy from a business seller using the buy-it-now button, rather than just a standard auction format, and distance selling regulations apply.
+Buy from a business seller using an auction or the buy-it-now button, and Consumer Contracts Regulations also apply.

 We want to sear a number onto your brain...
-45. This is the number of days you have to to open a case if you're are unhappy with your purchase, under eBay's buyer protection scheme.
+30. This is the number of days after the delivery date (or estimated delivery date if it doesn't turn up) you have to open a case if you're unhappy with your purchase.